Maximus-247/Sales-Dashboard/README.md

 •	Visualization Used: Geographical heat map.

-•	Recommendation: Invest in market research to understand why certain regions underperform and tailor strategies accordingly.

 7. Sales Performance by Product (Filtered using the HAVING Clause in Oracle)

 •	50% Dark Bites is the highest-selling product.